3ur3ka/TlExampleApi/README.md

         }
     }

-To change between Live and Sandbox mode change the environment variable in `launchsettings.json` `USE_TRUELAYER_SANDBOX` to be `"false"` or `"true"` accordingly.
-(If running from docker it'll be the environment var in the `docker-compose.override.yml` file.)
+To change between Live and Sandbox mode change the environment variable in `Properties/launchsettings.json` `USE_TRUELAYER_SANDBOX` to be `"false"` or `"true"` accordingly.
+(If running from docker it'll be the environment var in the `docker-compose.override.yml` file in the root.)

-To run the app e.g. using docker the command is
+To run the app e.g. using docker, run the following command from the root of the project

     $ docker-compose -f docker-compose.yml -f docker-compose.override.yml up --build

-To run the unit tests with code coverage in vscode (using coverage gutters)
+To run the unit tests with code coverage in vscode (this creates an lcov.info used by the coverage gutters plugin)

     $ dotnet test /p:CollectCoverage=true /p:CoverletOutputFormat=lcov /p:CoverletOutput=./lcov.info TlApiExampleTests